jokester/jokester.github.io/posts/2017/2017-09-01-freebsd-on-microserver.md

 ---
-title: 'Memo: home nas server and FreeBSD'
+title: A home NAS server running FreeBSD
 publishAt: 2017-09-01
-slug: memo-home-nas-server-freebsd
 ---

 This is a memo after installing FreeBSD on my MicroServer.
 Before that it was Arch Linux.